-been used to de-anonymize shielded transactions in Zcash (Tramèr, Boneh, & Paterson, 2020).
+used to de-anonymize shielded transactions in Zcash (Tramèr, Boneh, & Paterson, 2020).
 Consequently, related work on private payment systems (e.g. Tinn & Dubach, 2021) state that privacy on the networking layer must also be provided.
-However, looking at onion routing mechanisms as implemented by the Tor network (Dingledine, Mathewson, & Syverson, 2004), this problem can be considered solved and will not be referred to in the remainder of this paper.
+However, given the existence of onion routing mechanisms as implemented by the Tor network (Dingledine, Mathewson, & Syverson, 2004), this problem can be considered solved and we will not refer to it further in the remainder of this paper.